Glenfield Rd incident: Suspicious package found on bus is no danger to public

 Police cordoned off a major area near Glenfield Mall on Auckland's North Shore around 3.15pm after reports came in of a suspicious package on a bus.

-The Police Specialist Search examined the package and have since established it poses no danger.
+The Police Specialist Search unit examined the package and have since established it poses no danger.

 Cordons in place on Kaipatiki and Waverly Rds, Peach and Glenfield Rds, Bently Ave and Downing St, as well as Chivalry and Glenfield Rds are currently being lifted.